shawnguo327/shawnguo327/README.md

 - 🤔 I’m looking for help with LIFE.
 - 📫 How to reach me: notguoshangyi@outlook.com
 - ⚡ Fun fact: I'm AIdIoT.

+- I'm wondering:
+  - Why are some stuffs reversible and some not?